 I don’t know about you, but I’m not really feelin’ the whole CG thing.
 I’ve seen so many productions with so many talented teams bring CG to heights I’d never guess it would reach, and every time the master creators behind these works exceed expectations I didn’t even know I had, I think to myself, “Finally.
 This is some good CG.”
 However, when I settle down off that high, and I calm down, my jaded nature takes back over and turns me back into a critic, if only for the fact the proportion of quality to quantity is so soul crushingly uneven.
 For every Land

 of the Lustrous I’ll get a couple dozen Berserk 2016s.
-Even CG integration suffers form this unbalance, even when minimal.
+CG integration suffers from this unbalance as well, even when minimal.
 For every Psycho-Pass, Ghost in the Shell: Stand Alone Complex, or B: The Beginning you get to see, you’ll get at least a hundred Overlord IIIs.
 The trend continues with 3DCG environments.
 Every time you’re blown away by a Kabaneri of the Iron Fortress or Attack on Titan, you have to survive the fever dream that is the Gantz or Inuyashiki anime adaptations.
 The only type of CG I feel has truly found it’s stride is experimental CG, which simply isn’t trying to “look good.”
 SSSS.Gridman or Gatchaman Crowds are two perfect examples of shows with creative, talented, and ambitious staff behind them, but which simply lacked the funds or technical means to produce anything better than what they did.
 I’m happy to tell you and to be able to finally tell myself, without having to compromise or qualify, Ultraman (2019) is some good CG.

 You can’t even imagine how high my expectations were for this.
 Kenji Kamiyama, the man, the myth, the legend, is finally back in the director’s chair…on a full CG show?!
 I was already completely hysterical first reading the headline, but I was blown away all over again with the headlines which followed.
-Kenji Kamiyama loved working in 3D so much that he personally pushed to use it to bring back his greatest masterpiece, as well as one of my favorite anime of all time, Ghost in the Shell: Stand Alone Complex.
+Kenji Kamiyama loved working in 3D so much he personally pushed to use it to bring back his greatest masterpiece, as well as one of my favorite anime of all time, Ghost in the Shell: Stand Alone Complex.
 I was stunned.
 I couldn’t believe my eyes, but seeing the final product I finally understand.
 Aside from the most minor of nitpicks like, oh, I don’t know, frame rate complaints or something, the combined efforts of Production I.G. and their associates at Sola Digital Arts (the people who brought you all the high budget international adaptations including but not limited to The Animatrix, Halo Legends, and more recently Blade Runner: Black Out 2022) have brought to screen the newest contender for best CG Anime of All Time.
-I mean, sorry to joke around, but they even fixed the Polygon Pictures face!
-That in and of itself is worth a hell of a lot in my book.
+I mean, sorry to joke around, but they even fixed the Polygon Pictures face, and that in and of itself is worth a hell of a lot in my book.
 The digital effects are as clean and crisp as a ufotable show, and the 3DCG environments are the likes of the Kizumonogatari films, if only slightly under.
 The character shading, again, fixed the Polygon Pictures face and made the characters able to emote like few have before, allowing the cast to come to life nearly on the level of those from Land of the Lustrous.
 All these small improvements on the medium’s past standards just kept on adding up until I considered this a truly monumental step forwards in the medium of 3D animation.

 Finally putting the visuals aside, the rest of the production was stellar in it’s own right.
 The sound design is sharp and highly, highly detailed.
 A lot of it is for the spectacle.
 The sound of concrete slowly crackling underfoot the heavyweight body mechas all the characters fight with, and their own personal sounds like their pounding footsteps, sparkling metal armor, and electrifying sound effects, which is something I mean both literally and metaphorically of course.
-There’s also a lot for the rest of the show as well, though.
+There’s also a lot for the rest of the show as well though.
 Even the smallest most tedious little noises down to the differing sounds a coffee cup makes depending on the surface on which it’s placed, Kamiyama and his team of sound designers really put some effort in to make this as audibly stimulating as they could without getting overbearing.
 The soundtrack is phenomenal as well, and it made so much of the action hit harder, the emotions run higher, and even the comedy laugh louder a few times, which was certainly something I did not expect at all from this show.
 The orchestral tracks sound like Hans Zimmer’s Man of Steel and the electronic tracks sound like Daft Punk’s Tron:Legacy.
 It’s seriously awe inspiring and made the impeccable visual direction leave and even bigger impact than it was already.

 The voice acting was above average, though not the most praiseworthy voicework I’ve ever heard, which is why I’ll use it to segue into something which was so: the dialogue and character writing.
 It’s Ultraman.
 You know it well; it’s any other classic superhero story.
 I went into this new adaptation with the expectation this fact would hold it back a ton, not because I think it’s inherently bad, but because as an American I’ve seen it done more times than I could even think to count.
-I come to anime because the Japanese are fifty billion times more creative and anime as a medium allows infinitely higher levels of unfiltered imagination to shine, so the idea that Ultraman was the likes of any other dime a dozen American Superman really left me listless on concept.
+I come to anime because the Japanese are fifty billion times more creative and anime as a medium allows infinitely higher levels of unfiltered imagination to shine, so the idea Ultraman was the likes of any other dime a dozen American Superman really left me listless on concept.
 Luckily, the characters holding this story up were more than worthy to.
 Our main character Shinjiro is the newest name I get to add to my list of shounen leads who actually deserve the title of “hero” and do more than simply piss me off.
 Most shounen leads are indecisive, melodramatic, whinny, and generally immature, but not in a way which is constructive to character development.
 Whenever I get to see a Kamille Bidan, or an Edward Elric, or an Eren Yeager, or a Banagher Links, I get to see a hundred thousand Izuku Midoriyas or Kaneki Kens.
 Thank God Shinjiro belongs with the former.
-He's awkward and unsure of himself like anyone his age, but he's a great kid, and I hope he can be some young boy's role model.
+He's awkward and unsure of himself like anyone his age, but he's a great kid.
 It’s not just him either.
 There’s so much of the supporting cast who feel so well realized, like Agent Moroboshi, the ultimate wise Dutch uncle, and the most impressive of which being Rena, the main heroine.
 If you’re an American like me, and you can empathize with my lack of care towards commonplace superhero stories, then you can probably also agree the genre is plagued with the issue of one dimensional female leads.
 The girl is only there to be a pretty face and a worthless damsel in distress just so the hero can come and save her.
 Forgetting about how grossly misogynistic that trope is, it’s just straight up boring from a narrative perspective, and if you’re going to do it, it may as well be with a human character who you actually care for and who the creators actually put effort into building for you to do so.
 Like Shinjiro, thank God, Rena delivers.

 The story, as I’ve brushed by here and there, is just the standard superhero vs alien invaders flick.
 I’m not about to lie to you here and tell you it’s something it’s not, because then you’ll just be disappointed when you go and watch.
 What I will say though, is what I tell people about Haikyuu, the shounen volleyball manga adaptation for those of you who somehow aren’t familiar with it.
 This show is all tropes, but it knows which tropes are actually good, it knows specifically WHY they’re good and why screenwriters have used them for ages, and most importantly, it actually has the tact and talent to take that knowledge and deliver it to screen in the exact manner in which it was meant to be.
 Kenji Kamiyama is the man for the job, and I’d say he made it impossible for you to argue with that statement.
 If I had to describe Ultraman (2019) in one word, I would say inspired.
 Kamiyama’s direction is outstanding, and while it doesn’t even hold a candle to his best work like Ghost in the Shell: Stand Alone Complex it still shines brightly even in his already impressive filmography.
 His wide framing shots are so epic and resounding, and I’d call them as memorable as the surrealist brain stamps from Eden of the East.
 His mixed martial arts meets super power action direction is so tense and dynamic, and I’d call it as well executed as the legendary fight scenes of Guardian of the Sacred Spirit.
-The man even brought in his experience with Blood: The Last Vampire to makes things a lot darker and more violent then I’d ever expected this show to.
-I can’t say enough on his behalf, and if anything impresses me the most, it’s that I could even begin to respect him even more than I already did.
+The man even brought in his experience with Blood: The Last Vampire to makes things a lot darker and more violent than I ever expected this show to.
+I can’t say enough on his behalf, and if anything impresses me the most, it’s I could even begin to respect him even more than I already did.

 yay, its Spring 2019 !
 Netflix what do you have?
 NETFLIX's Orginial Ultraman ? lets give it a try...